Image:Wikimedia Creative Commons

 We rely on bees to pollinate 71 of the 100 crops that provide 90 percent of most of the world’s food.
-Imagine no almonds, fewer apples and strawberries, less alfalfa to feed dairy cows, and the list goes on.
+No bees means no almonds, fewer apples and strawberries, less alfalfa to feed dairy cows—the list goes on.

 Image: Flickr User: Fried Dough - Creative Commons

 One of the main causes of bee death that scientists have identified are a class of bee-killing insecticides known as neonicotinoids (or neonics).

 When seeds are treated with neonics, the chemicals work their way into the pollen and nectar of the plants—which, of course, is bad news for bees and other pollinators.

 Just one example: After a nearby farm planted corn seeds coated with neonics in 2013, a farmer named Dave Schuit lost 37 million of his bees.
 “Once the corn started to get planted our bees died by the millions,” said Schuit.